Skip to main content

 1 year/s

-This program is delivered over a period of one (1) year.
-The length of time to complete this qualification will depend on the location, study mode and selected units.
+This program is delivered over a period of 1 year.
+The length of time to complete this qualification will depend on the location, study mode and/or units selected and will vary depending upon how long a student takes to reach the required competency level.

 Intake